 Are media and technology taking over the City?

-Financial services workers could be outnumbered in the City by media, technology and professional services specialists within the next 15 years, according to research by Colliers.
+In the lead up to the ICAS Insights: The Business of Media and Communications event, Eleanor O'Neill looks at how FS workers could be outnumbered in the City by media, technology and professional services specialists within the next 15 years.

 Since 1996, the proportion of FS employees in the City has fallen from 46% to 35% but still remains the biggest employer in the region.
 Professional and technical industries have seen a steady increase in the same period to account for 26% of jobs.